 2. b) includes in its title the word “client” or an appropriate abbreviation of that word, and whether such account is held in the name of the Company.

-The Company – Sarah Cowan trading as Lloyd Herbert & Jones
+The Company – Sarah Griffiths trading as Lloyd Herbert & Jones

 The Property Ombudsman – The redress scheme to which we belong and the rules for behaviour.